 “Sometimes,” He replied gently and sadly, “it is not about the individuals it is about the world they live in.
 In this case the blame belongs with the sex industry.”

 “What do you mean?”
 I asked.

 “That which is for sale becomes a commodity,” He answered me, “it becomes a thing with a set price and ceases to be viewed as human by those who purchase it.
 Those who purchase it come to view it, like all other commodities, as something that is fair game.
 Those who like to bargain for their goods and services will bargain and those who like to steal or get things for nothing will run off without paying.
 Others will try to con the owner out of the goods using threats, lies or other forms of manipulation including force.”

 I sighed as understanding began to seep into my consciousness and God continued.

 “There were no heroes.”
 He said.
 “There were no villains either.
 There was only a place in this world where women go to sell their bodies and men go to buy or steal them.
 That is why Ross was there – to prevent theft in that particular “shop”.
-The men and women you met were all just victims of what people call a “victim-less crime”.
+The men and women you met were all just victims of what the world calls a “victim-less crime”.